 If you like bizarre food, take a break from popular Korean desserts, and check the insect-based menus in Cambodia!

 At this stall, the red bean paste version costs 1.000 Won.
 The one with the chocolate filling had the price of 1.500 Won (80 cents to 1,20 Euros).

 If you want to make it a thematic day, on the top of the same shopping center there is a Ddo-Ong Café (or Ttongkape), a cafeteria obsessed with pooping.
-This is a feces-celebrating place where you can try spaghetti with tomato and beef or a rose latte served in a miniature version of a toilet.
-I tried the pasta which was not impressive, but I assume if you are there just for a laugh, it may fulfill your “hunger”.
+This is a feces-celebrating place where you can try spaghetti with tomato and beef, or a rose latte served in a miniature version of a toilet.
+I tried the pasta which was not impressive, but I assume if you are there just for a laugh, it will fulfill your “hunger”.